-This latest cybercrime news reveals that the ongoing attacks and Internet security threats appear to be a combination of a relatively old-fashioned
+This latest cybercrime news reveals that the ongoing attacks and Internet security threats appear to be a combination of a relatively old-fashioned SYN flood distributed denial of service (DoS) attack and a malware attack that used old worms, such as myDoom, a top malware threat in 2004.

 "Don't assume that because something has been solved or patched – or because something isn't getting a lot of notoriety anymore – that criminals will not leverage it in some new and unique way," said Marie Hattar, vice president of network systems and security solutions for Cisco Systems.
 "A lot of old attacks are being reinvented in new ways."